 An example of a provost is a school principal.

-Origin: Middle English from Old English profost and amp; Old French provost, both from Midieval Latin propositus, for Classical Latin praepositus, chief, prefect, orig. pp. of praeponere, to set before, place first < prae-, before + ponere, to place: see pre- & position
+Origin: Middle English from Old English profost and amp; Old French provost, both from Midieval Latin propositus, for Classical Latin praepositus, chief, prefect, origin, originally past participle of praeponere, to set before, place first from prae-, before plush ponere, to place: see pre- and amp; position

 noun Abbr.
 Prov.